Cost of Living

 Take care when buying medication for a specific type of pain.
 If you look at what's in the medication you will find many of them have the exact same content yet claim to be for pain different areas - often the same brand will just use different packaging and charge more for the same pills.

 If you're on low income, The NHS Low Income Scheme can help you cover health-related costs on the NHS such as travel, prescriptions, dental and optician’s bills.
-To apply, download the HC1 form, complete it and return it to the NHS.
+You can apply online or by filling in an HC1 Form.

 You can also buy a pre-payment certificate (PPC) to save you money if you need regular prescriptions of at least two items.
 You can read about pre-payment certificates on the NHS website.